There’s so many free plagiarism software and countless online reviews that it becomes hard finding a software that will work for you.

 But when they turn in a report, it needs to be completely new and authentic.

-Even though university professors know most of the sources, it is easy to rewrite and slip some data as your own without anyone being to detect it.
+Even though university professors and teachers know most of the sources, it is easy to rewrite and slip some data as your own without anyone being to detect it.

 Plagtracker for site